-Matthew has been named a Northern California Super Lawyer from 2010 to 2020, and has been peer rated in the Martindale Hubbell directory as AV® Preeminent™, the highest rating in ethical standards and legal ability.
+Matt has been named to the Northern California Super Lawyers list from 2010 to 2023, and has been peer rated in the Martindale Hubbell directory as AV® Preeminent™, the highest rating in ethical standards and legal ability.

-- “Food Science in the Law: The Changing Landscape of Food and Beverage Labeling and Safety Issues,” panelist, Irvine California, November 10, 2015
+- Panelist, “Food Science in the Law: The Changing Landscape of Food and Beverage Labeling and Safety Issues,” (November 2015)

-- “What You Need to Know About Defending Cyber Related Class Action Litigations,” K&L Gates Presentation, January 15, 2015
+- Presenter, “What You Need to Know About Defending Cyber Related Class Action Litigations” (January 2015)

 - "Preventative Medicine: Limiting Your Exposure to the Consumer Protection Lawsuit Before It Happens," A Roundtable Discussion for the Dietary Supplements Industry

 - “Private Attorney General Actions Under California's Unfair Competition Law: What Every Lawyer Should Know”

 - “Expert Witnesses: How to Help Attorneys Get the Most Out of Your Retention, Credibility Pitfalls"

 - “Privacy Ruling Highlights Risks Of Third-Party Web Tracking,” Law360, 22 November 2022

 - Co-edited the treatise, “Defense of Class Action Litigation in Federal Court,” with R. Bruce Allensworth, Andrew C. Glass, and Todd L. Nunn (Bloomberg Law 2018).
 Co-Authored chapters on Class Member Investigations and Communications, and Appeal